wapuugotchi/wapuugotchi/docs/index.md

 Get ready to embark on an unforgettable adventure with Wapuugotchi, where your daily routines transform into exciting quests and where personalized Wapuu characters brighten your every moment.
 Join us in this one-of-a-kind project that promises to revolutionize the way you engage with technology and bring a smile to your face every step of the way.
 Welcome to Wapuugotchi, your personalized world of joy, fun, and endless possibilities.

 ## Install plugin
 The installation of the plugin is very straightforward.
 You can download it from the WordPress.org Plugin Directory as zip file or you can install it directly from your WordPress over the default plugin area.
-For that, you click on "Plugins" in the sidebar navigation and then on "Add New".
+For that, you click on *Plugins* in the sidebar navigation and then on *Add New*.
 You will find Wapuugotchi over the search.

 ## Dashboard
 After the installation, you will see your Wapuu in the Dashboard area on the bottom right corner.
 Your new friend will show you notifications here.